Investment Comment June 2017

 In India, GDP growth figures showed a decline from 7% last quarter to 6.1% in Q1.
 The construction sector contracted 3.7%, highlighting the impact of Narendra Modi’s ban in November on the use of much of the country’s cash.

 Concern in recent weeks has shifted to the outlook for the British economy and to the political uncertainty associated with a national election campaign.
 As tightening polls have caused volatility for Sterling, we focus on a long-term view.
 We remain optimistic that the UK can come through the short-term uncertainty associated with Brexit negotiations and perform well in the long-run.

 The possibility of a Labour government with the stated aim of increased Government spending funded by higher borrowing and increased tax on businesses and higher earners is concerning for future growth.
 We note the recently published analysis from HM Revenue & Customs (HMRC) showing an increasing share of total tax paid by the top 1% of taxpayers – from 24.4% in 2007-8 to 27.2% in 2014-15.
 HMRC further estimate that the top half of earners are already liable for 90.3% of total income tax paid.
 We question the sustainability of a significantly increased tax burden in a wider environment of economic uncertainty.

 In the currently unlikely event of a Labour victory, we would expect weakness in both Sterling and UK stock markets.
-However, a significant proportion of the revenues of UK-listed companies – c.75% for the FTSE 100 and c.50% for the FTSE 250 – are derived outside the UK, which provides some comfort.
+However, a significant proportion of the revenues of UK-listed companies – c.75% for the Top UK 100 Companies and c.50% for the Top UK 250 Companies – are derived outside the UK, which provides some comfort.
 Diversified portfolios continue to provide downside protection in the event of economic or political shocks.